 READ MORE: Led Zeppelin – rank the albums

-When asked in a new interview with Vulture why he had said yes to the use of the song in the Richard Linklater-directed film, Plant said, “My response is: Why not?
+Plant also recently explained his reasons why he said yes to the 2003 film School of Rock using the Led Zeppelin hit ‘Immigrant Song’.
+“My response is: Why not?
 Our songs didn’t come from Valhalla.
 It’s not a preferred destination, either.
 I like the idea of taking the hammer to another time.”

 The post Led Zeppelin’s Robert Plant says Phil Collins was “a driving force” behind solo career appeared first on NME.